rgst-io/stencil/docs/reference/template-module.md

 The manifest.yaml file is arguably the most important file in a stencil module.
 This dictates the type of module, the arguments that the module accepts, and the dependencies that the module has.

-The important keys that a module has are listed below, but an exhaustive list can be found on the [pkg.go.dev](https://pkg.go.dev/github.com/rgst-io/stencil/pkg/configuration#TemplateRepositoryManifest)
+The below list can also be found as Go struct at [pkg.go.dev](https://pkg.go.dev/go.rgst.io/stencil/v2/pkg/configuration#TemplateRepositoryManifest).

 - `name` - The import path of the module
 - `description` - A description of the module